novuhq/novu-php/README.md

 use Novu\SDK\Novu;

 $novu = new Novu(<INSERT_API_KEY_HERE>);

+// Sign up on https://web.novu.co and grab your API key from https://web.novu.co/settings
 ```

 Now, you can use the `Novu` instance to perform all the actions that Novu's API provides.